bbinkovitz/bbinkovitz.github.io/source/_posts/2014-03-18-github-pages-sculpin.md

 A girl just can't win.

 But wait!
 What's that, you say?
-Show one face to Github, on the master branch, which is where it requires all your publishable stuff to go, and then show Sculpin a totally different face by using a different branch name for all its stuff?
+Show one face to Github, on the master branch ([or maybe the gh-pages branch](https://help.github.com/articles/user-organization-and-project-pages)), which is where it requires all your publishable stuff to go, and then show Sculpin a totally different face by using a different branch name for all its stuff?

 Brilliant!
 But wait yet again!
 There's more, you say?
 The master branch with all the output stuff should go... <em>inside</em> a file on the sculpin branch?